Scanning gate microscopy in graphene nanostructures: Acknowledgments

 \section{Acknowledgments}

 We thank Eros Mariani for useful discussions.
-This work was supported by NSFC under Grant No.\ 12047501.
-X.C.\ acknowledges the financial support from the China Scholarship Council and the Programme Doctoral International of the University of Strasbourg.
+This work was supported by the National Natural Science Foundation of China under Grant No.\ 12047501.
+X.C.\ acknowledges the financial support from the China Scholarship Council No.\ 202006180040 and the Programme Doctoral International of the University of Strasbourg.